Putin’s war propaganda becomes ‘patriotic’ lessons in Russian schools

 The lesson shifts to the World War II era, noting a historical truth that some factions in Ukraine collaborated with the Nazis, although many Ukrainians fought against the Axis.
 But then the lesson goes on to echo Putin’s agitprop of using “Nazi” smears against the current government of Ukrainian President Volodymyr Zelensky.

 Events of the past few weeks, such as Russian attacks on civilian targets including a maternity ward in Mariupol and a school near the western city Kharkiv, are presented as fake news.
-This is part of Western attempts to “whitewash Ukraine,” the lessons claim.
-The message is especially emphasized in sessions for high-schoolers and university students, who are more likely to shun state TV and get most of their information online.
+The narrative of “Washington-created” attempts to “whitewash Ukraine” is especially emphasized in sessions for high-schoolers and university students, who are more likely to shun state TV and get most of their information online.

 Major Western platforms such as Instagram and Facebook have been banned in Russia, forcing people to use virtual private networks, or VPNs, to bypass the blocks.
 In turn, Russian authorities blocked more than 20 of the most popular VPN services.